Roof Racks = Full set up that includes the foot pack and diagonal crossbars and the KIT (If needed)

 - Roof racks increase fuel consumption

-– After years working for Thule as a consultant – Selling, installing and renting roof racks, one of the most frequent question was about the fuel consumption with roof racks and cargo boxes.
+– After years working for Thule as a consultant – Selling, installing, and renting roof racks, one of the most frequent questions was about fuel consumption with roof racks and cargo boxes.
 Yes, anything added outside the car that blocks the aerodynamics creates more drag, but GENERALLY, it is the extra load the car has to carry that increases fuel consumption.

 - It’s a hustle to tie down equipment